 The Commission is working on a range of projects to achieve its mission to develop and encourage means of expanding access to the civil justice system for unrepresented low-income Wisconsin residents.
-We look for projects where we can make a difference and help Wisconsin achieve a statewide civil legal services delivery system that is comprehensive, integrated, efficient, accessible, effective, fair and just.
+We look for projects where we can make a difference to help Wisconsin achieve a statewide civil legal services delivery system that is comprehensive, integrated, efficient, accessible, effective, fair and just.
 We’ve outlined some of our projects below.

 Preserving Federal Funding

-The federal Legal Services Corporation is the largest single funding source for civil legal services to the indigent in Wisconsin.
-Fortunately, there seems to be bipartisan support in Congress for maintaining the critical source of support.
-But LSC is not immune from calls to reduce or even eliminate funding for the services it supports.
+The federally funded Legal Services Corporation is the largest single funding source for civil legal services to the indigent in Wisconsin.
+It continues to enjoy bipartisan support in Congress.
+But LSC is not immune from calls to reduce or even eliminate funding for the organizations it supports.
 The Commission shares in the responsibility for ensuring that Wisconsin’s legislative delegation understands that thousands of Wisconsin residents from the biggest cities to the smallest towns depend on access to LSC-funded civil legal services.
 You can help us.
 Make sure that your members of Congress know where you stand on providing adequate funding for LSC.
 You can find helpful background information in this Wisconsin issue brief prepared by the ABA (pdf).

 Restoring State Funding